What is a Base Layer? Merino vs. Synthetic

 - Odor Control

-When on an extended trip, do your hunting buddy a favor and wear base layers that are not going to stink to high heaven after a day or two.
+When on an extended trip, do your hunting buddy a favor and wear underwear under your base layer.
 The hollow fibers that make polysynthetic clothing so breathable are the same reason they allow for more microbial growth, creating stench.
-Synthetic fabrics in recent times, including the SG Synthetic series, have incorporated Polygiene® (infusion of silver, an antimicrobial agent) into the textile to help combat microbe growth and stench.
+Synthetic fabrics in recent times, including the Avro Synthetic series, have incorporated Polygiene® (infusion of silver, an antimicrobial agent) into the textile to help combat microbe growth and stench.
 In my experience this does help, but eventually the odor catches up.
 This can vary from person to person.
 Wool, on the other hand, has the natural ability to keep the stench at bay for a much longer time period.
 If you’re on a week-long trip and sharing a camp, go with the Chinook.
-Your hunting comrades will thank you for it.
+Your hunting buddies will thank you for it.

 Product Use Scenario Matrix